microsoft/vscode-docs/docs/editor/tasks-appendix.md

 interface RunOptions {

     /**
-     * Controls how variables are evaluated whan a task is executed through
+     * Controls how variables are evaluated when a task is executed through
-     * the `Rerun Last Task command`.
+     * the Rerun Last Task command.
      * The default is `true`, meaning that variables will be re-evaluated when
      * a task is rerun.
-When set to `false` the resolved variable values from
+When set to `false`, the resolved variable values from
      * the previous run of the task will be used.
      */
     reevaluateOnRerun?: boolean;